Channel 4’s consumer programme Supershoppers has weighed in to the long-running debate over whether or not caffeine-based shampoos can help hair loss.

 The paper’s article further states that the company stopped running an advert which said their product promoted hair growth three years ago.
 The reasons for this are unclear though and there is no record of any complaint – upheld or otherwise – with the UK’s Advertising Standards Authority.
 This could potentially be a reference to the brand’s previous ad campaign which included the strapline ‘doping for hair’; this was pulled after the brand became the sponsor of the Tour de France.

-It is, however, a fact that there are currently only two clinically-proven genetic hair loss treatments designed to inhibit shedding and promote hair growth- and neither of these are a shampoo.
+It is, however, a fact that there are currently only two clinically-proven genetic hair loss treatments designed to inhibit shedding and promote hair growth in cases of Male Pattern Baldness and only one for Female Pattern Hair Loss – and none of these are a shampoo.